How to Make a Vignette like a Pro

 Farmhouse style vignette.Charming farmhouse style vignette.

-• Shape: Vary the height of objects having the same shape.
+• Shape: Vary the height of objects having the same shape or color.

 • Vintage: Group objects from your favorite vintage period.

-• Theme: Beach themes, nature, seasonal, travel, music, art period or specific artist, photography, or even a room style theme, like Bohemian.
-And of course, the Christmas season is brimming with vignette possibilities!
+• Theme: Beach themes, nature, seasonal, travel, music, art period or specific artist, photography, even a room style theme, like Bohemian.

-• Textures: Vary the textures of your vignette components; the juxtaposition of prickly pinecones next to smooth river rocks will certainly liven up your vignettes.
+• Textures: Vary the textures of your vignette components; the juxtaposition of prickly pinecones next to smooth river rocks will certainly liven up your vignette.

 • Collections: With any kind of collection, avoid using too many small pieces, because it can look like clutter from a distance.